nkosogor/RadioImagerGPU/README.md

 - **Acceptance of Arbitrary Visibilities**: Currently, all visibilities are set to 1, so the final image effectively looks like a PSF.
 Allowing for arbitrary visibilities would make the imager more versatile.
 - **Addition of W-Projection**: For wider fields of view or directions where w-terms become significant, adding w-projection would improve image accuracy.
+- **Reconstruction of Conjugate Visibilities**: Implementing the ability to reconstruct conjugate visibilities from UV coordinates to enhance imaging accuracy.

+## Contact Information

+For questions, please contact [nakosogorov@gmail.com](mailto:nakosogorov@gmail.com) or open an issue on GitHub.